No Match Found

-How do you ensure, in these changing circumstances, that your bank is a relevant player in 2020?
-We would be only too pleased to answer that question based on four factors which relate to client orientation, competition, the new business economy and the reinvention of your organisation.
-For more information about the ‘Future of Banking’ you can always contact our ‘FoB’ team.
+How do you ensure, in these changing circumstances, that your bank remains a relevant player?
+We are happy to answer that question, based on four factors which relate to client orientation, competition, the new business economy and the reinvention of your organization.
+For more information about the ‘Future of Banking’ you can contact our ‘FoB’ team.

 The relevance that banks have for interested parties is the product of three factors: Trust, Convenience and Low costs.
 The higher each of these three factors are in the formula, the higher the relevance of the banks.
 None of the factors can be very low or negative.